We specialize in Los Angeles Social Security Disability Matters.

 If you are approved for SSI, you will receive health benefits through Medicaid (Medi-Cal in California).

-How Do I Prove Disability?
+How Do I Prove Disability in California?

 Our recommendation is to see as many doctors as possible as often as you can to help prove your case.
 The more medical evidence you have, the stronger your case will be.